Oxton’s distinctive treescape

 There is a map of TPOs on the Council’s website.

 How is the Oxton Society involved?

 The decision as to whether proposed work on trees is acceptable is taken by Wirral Borough Council, not by the Society.
-However, as the Society is an Advisory Body to the Council, we are asked for our opinion on the proposed work, and our comments on tree applications can be viewed on the website.
+However, as the Society is an Advisory Body to the Council, we are asked for our opinion on the proposed work.
+Any comments we make do not have to be endorsed by the Council.
+Our comments on tree applications can be viewed on the website.

 Who should do work on trees?